 I remember the day Germany surrendered.
 I was on duty in Nancy and got Drunk.
 The side streets of Nancy are crowned, meaning the street slopes down on either side from the center, I remember trying to walk ddown the center of the street and kept falling into the building.
 It was about this time that the High Point Men (GIs with the highest amount of points - Adjusted Service Rating* - were released first, 85 being the magic number) began getting discharged (my grandfather was discharged in the Summer.)
 My discharge came some time later and I was finally discharged in November.

 3 plus years, all told, with as few as 11 days leave during that time.

 My grandfather had survived all this yet after arriving in the US, the driver of the bus he and his fellow discharged GIs were traveling in, en route to a Separation Center at Fort Devens, MA, lost control of the bus trying to light his cigarette and he crashed the bus into a tree.
 The bus tumbled over and caught fire.
 They were only 1/2 a mile from the front gate of Fort Devens, 35 soldiers were injured and four of the GIs burned to death in the subsequent fire.
 My grandfather one of them, absolutely tragic.
 He was within 48 hours of seeing his wife, his son and step-son.

-96,000 Rhode Island Patriots served in WWII, 2560, 1730 of those in the Army division, died while in service combat or like my grandfather in a rare accident while still on duty/in service...not yet processed out.
+96,000 Rhode Island Patriots served in WWII and 2560 (1730 from the Army division) died while in service combat or like my grandfather in a rare accident while still on duty/in service...not yet processed out.

 His name is inscribed upon the Rhode Island WWII Memorial wall, which was established in 2007, (I don't know the woman pictured but my grandfather's name appears about 12 inches below her left arm, and at the World War II Memorial registry.

-Thanks go to all who have and do serve.
+Thanks go to all who gave their lives.